 Many years ago, there lived some physicists who cared much about the uniqueness of their theories.
-One day they heard from two swindlers that they could make the finest theory which was absolutely unique.
-This uniqueness, they said, also had the special capability that it was invisible to anyone who was stupid enough to accept anthropic thinking.
+One day they heard from two swindlers that they could make the finest theory, which was absolutely unique.

-Of course, all the townspeople wildly praised the magnificent unique theory, afraid to admit that anthropic thoughts were inevitable, until Lenny Susskind shouted:
+Of course, all the townspeople wildly praised the magnificent unique theory, afraid to admit that it had "anthropic principle" written all over it, until Lenny Susskind shouted: